-In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+In addition to liabilities, the Statement of Net Position includes a separate section for deferred inflows of resources.
+Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The District has two items that qualify for reporting in this category.
-The first item is related to pensions reported in the district-wide Statement of Net Position.
-It represents the effect of the net change in the District's proportion of the collective net pension (asset)/liability and difference during the measurement periods between the District's contributions and its proportional share of total contributions to the pension systems not included in pension expense.
-See details of deferred pension inflows in Note 3.E.
+In the district-wide financial statements, the Districts reports deferred amounts related to pension and OPEB.

+See details of deferred pension outflows and inflows in Note 3.E. and deferred OPEB outflows and inflows in Note 3.F.